 New York State law requires vaccinations or other documentation of immunity as a condition of child care, school, and college attendance.
 The purpose of the law is to reduce the incidence of vaccine preventable diseases and associated morbidity and mortality by increasing vaccination rates.
-In July 2014, the school requirements were updated to more closely reflect the ACIP (Advisory Committee on Immunization Practices) recommendations changes include verification that all immunizations were given in the correct intervals, as well as two doses of varicella and a booster dose of polio after the age of 4, for all Kindergarten and 6th grade students.
-In subsequent years, this requirement will be extended to new Kindergarten and 6th graders, as well as the students in the next grade (for example, in the 2015-2016 school year these requirements will apply to grades K,1,6, and 7).
+In July 2014, the school requirements were updated to more closely reflect the ACIP (Advisory Committee on Immunization Practices) recommendations changes include verification that all immunizations were given in the correct intervals, as well as two doses of varicella and a booster dose of polio after the age of 4, for all Kindergarten, 1st grade, 6th grade and 7th grade.
+In subsequent years, this requirement will be extended to new Kindergarten and 6th graders, as well as the students in the next grade (for example, in the 2015-2016 school year these requirements will apply to grades K,1,6, and 7).73

-Effective July 1, 2014, the following vaccine doses are required by New York State for school entrance into Day-Care, Nursery, Head Start, or Pre-K:
+Effective July 1, 2014, the following vaccine doses are required by New York State for school entrance into Day-Care, Nursery, Head Start, or Pre-K:(there were no changes in the 2015-2016 school year):

-- 4 Diphtheria and Tetanus Toxoid-Containing Vaccine and Pertussis vaccine (DTaP/DPT)
+- 4 Diphtheria and Tetanus Toxoid-Containing Vaccine

+- and Pertussis vaccine (DTaP/DPT)

 - 3 Polio Vaccine (IPV and/or OPV)

 - 1 Measles, Mumps, Rubella (MMR)

 - 1-4 Haemophilus Influenza Vaccine (Hib) (number of doses varies with age of child at the time of immunization)

 - 3 Hepatitis B (Hep B)

 - 1 Varicella (chicken pox)

-- 1-4 Pneumococcal Conjugate Vaccine (PCV-13) Children starting their series on time and at appropriate intervals should receive 4 doses.
+1-4 Pneumococcal Conjugate Vaccine (PCV-13) Children starting their series on time and at appropriate intervals should receive 4 doses.
 (Number of doses varies with age of child at the time of immunization)